 Visual project timelines are a manager’s best friend.
-Providing an easy way to report big picture progress to executives and stakeholders can be a life saver when it comes to managing large projects.
-At the same time, when you're managing a project and need to drill down into the details of milestones and dependencies, it's easy to see how the project stands as a whole and pinpoint any tasks and deadlines in danger of slipping.
+Providing an easy way to report big-picture progress to executives and stakeholders can be a lifesaver when managing large projects.
+At the same time, when you're managing a project and need to drill down into the details of milestones and dependencies, it's easy to see how the project stands and pinpoint any tasks and deadlines in danger of slipping.

-Because Gantt Chart-style project timelines are such a popular planning and management tool, there are dozens of project management apps available to create them, including , Microsoft Project — and Wrike.
+Because Gantt chart-style project timelines are such a popular planning and management tool, dozens of project management apps are available to create them, including , Microsoft Project, and Wrike.
 Here, we’ll show you how to make a timeline in MS Project, along with an easier way to do so with Wrike.

-Instead of manually adding tasks and milestones to your project timeline, use an online Gantt Chart. lets you easily plan your projects.
+Instead of manually adding tasks and milestones to your project timeline, use an online Gantt chart. let you easily plan your projects.
 Wrike automatically pulls your project tasks and due dates to create a dynamic project timeline for you.
-Assign due dates, set milestones and dependencies with a simple right-click, and adjust to changes by dragging and dropping tasks and durations.
+Assign due dates, set milestones and dependencies with a simple right-click, and adjust the timeline by dragging and dropping tasks and durations.
 Overdue tasks are automatically flagged in red, so nothing escapes your attention.

 Online project timelines are also much easier to share, and you don’t need to bother with selecting the right size for PowerPoint slides or emails.
 With Wrike, you can quickly share your timeline with colleagues by taking a snapshot and sending the link to clients and stakeholders so they can get progress updates quickly and easily.

 Get a and try it out for yourself, with nothing to download or install.
-Then check out our to create your first Gantt chart and get your project up and running in minutes.
+Then check out our to create your first timeline and get your project up and running in minutes.

-How have projects timelines helped you meet important deadlines?
+How have project timelines helped you meet important deadlines?

 Share your success story in the comments.